shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 ...culminating in neural networks, transformers, and attention.
 We'll start with the cyberneticists.
 We'll talk about 'intelligence' and what a problem _that_ is.

+### Activities
+- **Freewriting**: given what we saw last week, and given what you read for this week, where are you starting from?
+What do you want to know?
+What questions have already emerged for you?
+(Write in chunks; interlink as appropriate)
+- **Session Leaders**: take us through your article
+- **Graham**: 'The Last Decade Has Been Wild'
+- **Environment Sweep**: Divide into groups.
+Each group picks a decade between 1940 and 2020.
+Compile the bibliography for the 5 most cited papers relating to AI that you can find for each decade.
+What trends do we spot?
+- **Determine session leaders for next week** (who will take us through the readings for next week)

 ---